 - Taste and adjust.
 Some people like salty ricotta so feel free to add as much salt as you want.

-- Refridgerate for an hour or so to stiffen mxture before using.
+- Refrigerate for an hour or so to stiffen mixture before using.

 - Makes approx. 2 cups.